Want the perfect workout program?Take Quiz

 Note: In terms of performance, the upright row is particularly useful for those who do powerlifting, strongman, and Olympic lifting.
 For example, the upright row will directly help to improve the Snatch and Clean.

 With the overhand grip that is present during an upright row, the shoulders are placed into an internally rotated position, which decreases mobility and can possibly squish or pinch tendons within the shoulder joint as you raise your elbows into the air.
 With added resistance and too great of a range of motion, this can lead to a shoulder injury, often an impingement, especially if there has been previous injury to that particular site.

 There can be several factors at play here if pain in the shoulders is present with an upright row (such as performing the movement incorrectly, or using too much weight), and even more so if you already have a shoulder complication.

 Upright rows should probably not be a part of your lifting routine if you haven’t been cleared by your physical therapist and/or orthopedic doctor after an injury or surgery.
 Even if you don’t have an injury, upright rows should still be approached with caution.

 Another reason shoulder pain is common with this movement is because of a lack of a decent warmup, therefore putting your shoulders (and the corresponding musculature) at risk of injury.
 The shoulders are very complex, and also very unstable – meaning that exercises done involving this particular joint should be approached thoughtfully and carefully, and integrated with other upper body movements.
-A dynamic warmup that allows proper movement, increased mobility, and improved blood flow to the area will help prepare the body for upright rows.
+A dynamic warmup, including moves like the active dead hang, that allow for proper movement, increased mobility, and improved blood flow to the area will help prepare the body for upright rows.
 So, ensure that you have a well-rounded program that can incorporate this movement correctly.